 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you stop being emotionally abusive in a relationship.
+Speak to an accredited and experienced therapist to help you stop being emotionally abusive in a relationship.
 Simply click here to connect with one via BetterHelp.com.

 People tend to underestimate how deeply emotional abuse can affect their loved ones.
 Those that aren’t purposefully malicious may not even realize that their behaviors are unhealthy because they feel so normal.